If you’re building a sales team, signs are positive - you’re probably in a good place.

 The training series consists of 11 bite-sized lessons, and best of all - it’s completely free!

 We know that hiring the salespeople you need for your team can be time-consuming and stressful, especially if you’ve hired people in the past that haven’t matched up to your expectations.
 But follow these eight steps and you’ll bolster your chances of finding the perfect candidates.

-And make sure you add our Sales Pipeline Academy as the final step in your training and induction process.
+And make sure you add our Sales Pipeline Course as the final step in your training and induction process.